Associate Degree Programs in Religious Studies Online

 Common Coursework for an Associates Degree in Religious Studies Online

 The curriculum for an online associates degree in religious studies depends largely on the track you choose to follow.
 The introductory courses typically are designed to help teach you important research skills that assist you in learning to interpret texts.
 It may also be important to learn certain languages, such as Hebrew, Greek, and Latin, so that you may be able to read the original texts rather than interpretations[i].
 If you choose to focus on learning the texts of a certain religion, then the curriculum may likely include focused studies on the various sacred texts[ii].
-Other common courses may include:
+Other common courses in an Associates Degree in Religious Studies Online may include:

 - History of Christianity